Srujanabonthala/rtd-sphinx-themes-examples/docs/index.rst

 .. toctree::
    :maxdepth: 1
    :caption: Contents:
    contributing

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 4
    new4
    new2

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 4
-   :caption: Contents:
+   :caption: sd:
    new4
    new2
    new1